-- 5.B.1 For the entire facility, the permittee shall determine for each coating, adhesive, solvent or other VOC containing material used: - (a) Quantity used (gal or lb) - (b) The percentage of VOC's by weight - (c) The density (lbs/gal), unless material usages are measured in lbs - (d) The permittee may utilize data supplied by the manufacturer, or analysis of VOC content by EPA Test Method 24, 40 CFR 60, Appendix A. - (e) The permittee shall calculate the VOC emissions from the use of these materials each month and compare the emissions to those allowed under Condition 3.B.1 of the federally enforceable permit herein using a twelve month rolling total and/or calculate the VOC emissions from the following equation and compare the emission to those allowed under Condition 3.B.1 of the federally enforceable permit herein using a twelve month rolling total and/or calculate the rolling total:
+5.B.1 For the entire facility, the permittee shall determine for each coating, adhesive, solvent or other VOC containing material used:

+- (a) The quantity used (gal or lbs). - (b) The percentage of VOCs by weight. - (c) The density (lbs/gal), unless material usages are measured in pounds (lbs). - (d) The permittee may utilize data supplied by the manufacturer, or analysis of VOC content by EPA Test Method 24, 40 CFR 60, Appendix A. - (e) The permittee shall calculate the VOC emissions from the use of these materials each month and compare the emissions to those allowed under Condition 3.B.1 of the federally enforceable permit herein using a consecutive 12-month total and/or calculate the VOC emissions from the following equation, using a consecutive 12-month total: